 Many diabetic individuals occasionally enjoy a sweet dessert; this isn’t a self-destruct button, but avoiding complex carbohydrates (bread, pasta, rice) is highly advised, as is replacing some of the “sweet” in a dessert with unsaturated fats instead.

-It is common knowledge that people must consume a healthy diet.
+Healthy eating is another popular home remedy which consists of portion control and proper intake of carbohydrates.
+It is common knowledge that people must consume a healthy diet in order to remain healthy and live longer.
 This will help to prevent various types of conditions, not just neuropathy.
-Healthy eating is about portion control and proper intake of carbohydrates.

 This will keep blood sugar level under control, thereby preventing nerve damage from occurring or limiting its progress.
 A healthy diet also contains a variety of different foods to make it nutritious and balance.
 Those with neuropathy should consider visiting a dietitian to develop a meal plan that is right for them.